Impossibility results on stability of phylogenetic consensus methods

 A $k$-consensus method $\varphi^k$ is extension stable if, for all $X$, the $k$-consensus method $\{\varphi^k_Y\}_{\emptyset\neq Y\subseteq X}$ on $X$ is extension stable.
 A consensus method $\varphi$ is extension stable if for all $k\geq 1$ the $k$-consensus method $\varphi^k$ is extension stable. \end{definition}

-One of the main results of \cite{Steel_1} is that {\em no regular $2$-consensus method is extension stable}.
+One of the main results of \citep{Steel_1} is that {\em no regular $2$-consensus method is extension stable}.
 In the same paper, the feasibility of different relaxations of extension stability was discussed.
-The first question left open in \cite{Steel_1} is about extension stability under restriction of the domain of consensus methods to binary trees.
-More precisely, fix a set $X$ of taxa and let $RBP(X)\subseteq RP(X)$ denote the subset of all rooted binary phylogenetic trees -- i.e., the phylogenetic trees on $X$ where every internal vertex has exactly two children.
+The first question left open in \citep{Steel_1} is about extension stability under the restriction of the domain of consensus methods to binary trees.
+More precisely, fix a set $X$ of taxa and let $RBP(X)\subseteq RP(X)$ denote the subset of all rooted binary phylogenetic trees -- that is, the phylogenetic trees on $X$ where every internal vertex has exactly two children.

 \begin{definition} A $k$-consensus method $\varphi^k_{\ast}$ on $X$ (resp.\ $k$-consensus method $\varphi^k$, consensus method $\varphi$) is {\em extension stable on binary trees} if the method obtained by restricting each $\varphi^k_{\ast}$ (resp.\ $\varphi^k$, $\varphi$) to the set of binary phylogenetic trees is extension stable (in the sense of Definition \ref{df:ExSt}, replacing $RP(X^\p)$ with $RBP(X^\p)$). \end{definition}